nta-oa/project-framework-test/setup/cicd/README.md

 The CICD setup is managed by terraform and the configuration in terraform.
 The configuration can be overridden by the cicd.json environments file.
 The cicd.json environments file can contains the following variables:

-* zone: The GCP zone (https://cloud.google.com/compute/docs/regions-zones).
+- zone: The GCP zone (https://cloud.google.com/compute/docs/regions-zones).
 Default is europe-west1-b.
-* region: The GCP region (https://cloud.google.com/compute/docs/regions-zones).
+- region: The GCP region (https://cloud.google.com/compute/docs/regions-zones).
 The Default is calculated from the previous zone.
-* multiregion: The GCP multi region.
+- multiregion: The GCP multi region.
 It can be "eu" or "us".
 It's calculated from the previous region.
+- pullrequest_branch: The branch used to create the pull request triggers.
+Default is develop branch.
+- pullrequest_env: The environments project used to run the pull request triggers.
+Default is qa environment.
-* triggers_env: The trigger environment configuration.
+- triggers_env: The trigger environment configuration.
 It's a map of the environment and the trigger configuration for each one.
 A trigger configuration is defined by the name of the branch the triggers occurs and the two options "disabled" (if set to true, the triggers can only be triggered manually) and "next" (if set to something the branch in the "next" option will be triggered automatically at the end of the current CI/CD.
-The pr option indicates if a trigger is to be created for pull requests targetting this environment and branch.

 The default configuration look like this:

 ```
 {
     "zone": "europe-west1-b",
     "region": "europe-west1",
     "multiregion": "eu",
+    "pullrequest_branch": "develop",
+    "pullrequest_env": "qa",
     "triggers_env": {
         "dv": {
             "branch": "develop",